 Young Woman Seated at Virginals.
-A Young Woman Seated at the Virginals is a painting generally attributed to Johannes Vermeer, though this was for a long time widely questioned.
+Young Woman Seated at the Virginals is a painting generally attributed to Johannes Vermeer, though this was for a long time widely questioned.

 A series of technical examinations from 1993 onwards confirmed the attribution.
 It is thought to date from c.1670 and is now in part of the Leiden Collection in New York.